Ammalgam-Protocol/docs/docs/developer-guide/contracts/libraries/Saturation.sol/library.Saturation.md

 net X borrows, another for net Y borrows.
 The price is always the price of Y in units of X.
 Mostly, the code works with the sqrt of price.
 A net X borrow refers to a position that if liquidated would cause the price to become smaller; the opposite for net Y positions.
 Ticks are along the price dimension and int16.
-Tranches are 100 ticks, stored as int16.
-Leafs (uint16) split the sat, which is uint112, into intervals.
+Tranches are 25 ticks, stored as int16. \n Leafs (uint16) split the sat, which is uint112, into intervals.
 From left to right, the leafs of the tree cover the sat space in increasing order.
-Each account with a position has a price at which its LTV would reach LTVMAX, which is its liquidation (=liq) price.
-To place a debt into the appropriate tranche, we think of each debt and its respective collateral as a serries of sums, where each item in the series fits in one tranche.
+Each account with a position has a price at which its LTV would reach LTVMAX, which is its liquidation (=liq) price. \n To place a debt into the appropriate tranche, we think of each debt and its respective collateral as a series of sums, where each item in the series fits in one tranche.
 Using formulas above, we determine the number of ticks a debt would cross if liquidated.
 This is considered the span of the liquidation.
-Using this value we then determine the start and end points of the liquidation, where the start would be closer to the prices, on the right of the end for net debt of x and on the left of the end for net debt of Y.
-Once we have the liquidation start, end, and span, we begin to place the debt, one tranche at a time moving towards the price.
-In this process we compare the prior recorded saturation and allow the insertion up to some max, set at 90% or the configuration set by the user.
-A Tranche contains multiple accounts and thus a total sat.
-The tranches' sat assigns it to a leaf.
+Using this value we then determine the start and end points of the liquidation, where the start would be closer to the prices, on the right of the end for net debt of x and on the left of the end for net debt of Y. \n Once we have the liquidation start, end, and span, we begin to place the debt, one tranche at a time moving towards the price.
+In this process we compare the prior recorded saturation and allow the insertion up to some max, set at 90% or the configuration set by the user. \n A Tranche contains multiple accounts and thus a total sat.
+The tranche's sat assigns it to a leaf.
 Each leaf can contain multiple tranches and thus has a total actual sat whilst representing a specific sat per tranche range.
 Leafs and thus tranches and thus accounts above a certain sat threshold are considered over saturated.
 These accounts are penalized for being in an over saturated tranche.
-Each account, tranche and leaf has a total penalty that needs to be repaid to flatten the position fully.
+Each account, tranche and leaf has a total penalty that needs to be repaid to close the position fully.
 Sat is distributed over multiple tranches, in case a single tranche does not have enough available sat left.
 Sat is kept cumulatively in the tree, meaning a node contains the sum of the sat of its parents.
 Updating a sat at the  bottom of the tree requires updating all parents.
 Penalty is kept as a path sum, in uints of LAssets, meaning